 This includes many popular tools like Salesforce, Slack, and Zendesk.

 They integrate with many tools that specialize in a particular area of feature that HubSpot offers.
 For example, you can integrate MailChimp to use for email marketing if you’re on a low-cost HubSpot plan that doesn’t have what you need.

-Both ActiveCampaign and HubSpot both integrate with Zapier, which enables you to send data from almost any app (whether it’s on the above integration pages or not) to HubSpot:
+Both ActiveCampaign and HubSpot both integrate with Zapier, which enables you to send real-time data from almost any app including Google Analytics and other native integrations (whether it’s on the above integration pages or not) to HubSpot:

 There’s a learning curve, but it will help you connect all the tools you use together.

 ActiveCampaign vs Hubspot Support

 The support options for both platforms are remarkably similar, let me break them down.

 Once you’re logged in, there’s a little help bubble in the bottom right of each screen.
 Clicking it brings up a search input along with recommendations: